Shahrukh49/Time-Machine-Gaming-Project-Python-Development/README.md

 standing position of players and based on that it updates values in UI.
 If that value matches the desired value a gate is opened.

+# Requirements
+1) Pygame
+2) Raspberry Pi
+3) Ultrasonic Sensor x4

+# How to run
-# main.py
+python3 main.py

-Coding can be run through main.py with all images in same folder
+Project can be run through main.py file with all images inside folder

 # Final Product
 ![FINAL PRODUCT](https://user-images.githubusercontent.com/34818652/126151095-57679190-96c0-4c2d-ac79-e87a3251d7ff.jpg)